edgee-cloud/example-go-component/consent-management/README.md

 </p>
 </div>

-<h1 align="center">Example GoLang Data Collection Component for Edgee</h1>
+<h1 align="center">Example GoLang Consent Management Component for Edgee</h1>

-This is an example of a GoLang Data Collection Edgee Component.
+This is an example of a GoLang Consent Management Edgee Component.

 ## Setup
 Requirements: